 By contrast, unsubsidized housing markets are supportive of a healthy social fabric because they inspire and enable individuals to advance.
 Private markets reward effort and achievement by giving people the chance to live in better homes in better neighborhoods.
 As people work hard and gain job experience, they can earn their way to larger homes in nicer neighborhoods.
 There is no hurdle to improvement, as there is with income-targeted government benefits.

-Some landlords, in fact, specialize in Section 8, becoming experts at the complex regulations, and they skillfully work the system to their financial advantage.
-With Section 8 tenants, landlords don't have to worry about nonpayment, because the government deposits its share of the rent—the lion's share—directly into the property owner's bank account.
+Some landlords specialize in Section 8, becoming experts at the complex regulations, and they skillfully work the system to their financial advantage.
+With Section 8 tenants, landlords do not have to worry about nonpayment, because the government deposits its share of the rent — the lion's share — directly into the property owner's bank account.
 Moreover, for many buildings the government-paid rent is more than the market rent would be.
 The reason is that the program allows voucher holders to pay up to the average rent in their entire metropolitan area, and landlords in lower-income neighborhoods, where rents are below average, simply charge voucher holders exactly that average rent.

 Taken together, both housing vouchers and public housing contribute to the creation of what might be called "frozen cities."
 Subsidized tenants remain stuck in public housing projects and Section 8 buildings for years, even decades.
 In addition, the actual buildings that subsidized tenants inhabit remain tied to one particular low-value use, which prevents the affected areas of cities from enjoying the natural changes and upgrading over time that other neighborhoods experience.
 Neighborhoods with subsidized housing do not get renewed, and they offer fewer opportunities for individuals to improve their lives and their surroundings.